-- Diagnose chronic cough
+- Diagnosing chronic cough

-- Diagnose asthma and hyperactive airways
+- Diagnosing asthma and hyperactive airways

 The RAST blood test measures the specific site for food and environmental allergens within the IgE (Immunoglobulin E) antibody.
 In this test, the allergen can be found in either a solid or a chemical suspension.
-The antibodies present in the blood and attach to allergens to create a complex.
+The antibodies present in the blood attach to allergens and create a complex.
 Identifying the complex is done by a colorimetric enzymatic reaction.
 The intensity of the color is correlated directly to the quantity of antibodies in the blood serum.